Everest Base Camp is a trekker’s paradise. Located in the snow-capped Himalayas, thousand of trekking enthusiasts every year visit this place.

 The flight to Lukla from Kathmandu costs about 177$.
 If you choose the Jiri to Everest Base Camp, you won’t have to take a flight and this will reduce the cost of the flight.
 The price of flight from Lukla to Kathmandu is also identical.

 You have a great range of places for accommodation.
 There are tea houses along the trekking trails which are quite cheap.
 Right next to tea houses, you can also find luxurious hotels.
 So, the price of accommodation in the EBC trek depends on the comfort and facilities you are looking for during your treks.
+For example, if you book the Everest Base Camp luxury trekking package, then your cost is going to be higher.

 In addition, you should expect to pay higher charges for accommodation as you go to higher altitudes.